 - Vascular damage

 - Connective tissue disorders

-When peripheral neuropathy is related to nerve root compression caused by a degenerative spine condition such as bone spurs or a herniated disc, symptoms typically can be managed using conservative treatments such as pain medication, epidural injections, exercise, and others.
-If conservative treatment proves ineffective in curing you chronic nerve pain after several weeks or months, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using advanced, endoscopic technology may be able to help you?find relief from?neck and back pain.
+When peripheral neuropathy is related to nerve root compression caused by a degenerative spine condition such as bone spurs or a herniated disc, symptoms typically can be managed using conservative treatments such as pain medication, epidural injections, exercise and others.
+If conservative treatment proves ineffective in curing you chronic nerve pain after several weeks or months, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using advanced technology may be able to help you find relief from neck and back pain.